TECH TALK

 Final Thoughts

 Both thick and thin film resistors have their place in modern electronics.
 Whether you're designing circuits for consumer electronics or high-reliability aerospace systems, understanding the differences will help you make the right choice for your application.
+View Vishay EFI Thin Film Resistors to see if this is a solution for you.

 Would you like assistance selecting the best resistor for your project?
 Contact ES Components today for expert guidance!